mcraiha/CSharp-CommonSecrets/README.md

 ## How to use

-1. Either use nuget package (that is upcoming) OR download **src** folder content and add it to your project
+1. Either use [nuget](https://www.nuget.org/packages/LibCommonSecrets) package OR download **src** folder content, build it and add it to your project
 2. Create CommonSecretsContainer and add stuff to it
 3. Serialize it to your chosen data-interchange format (JSON, XML, YAML etc.)
 4. Deserialize the content and continue to add stuff to it